fernando-napier/Chat.Try/README.md

 This application is one where a user should be able to communicate with a peer one to one.
 However I setup the db tables in such a way that a Conversation could contain many ConversationUsers and so groups would be available.
 However that's a future enhancement.
 For now here is a demo of how the application functions:

-This is a current snapshot of what the chat capabilities look like (This is short due to 10MB size constraint by Github)
+This is a current snapshot of what the chat capabilities look like (Clicking on the image will take you to youtube)

 [![Chat.Try Demo](https://i.postimg.cc/J4gPC8tK/Screenshot-2022-11-15-223722.png)](https://youtu.be/R_Ky4iRMuhs)